MicrosoftDocs/customer-insights/ci-docs/data/data-unification.md

 # Data unification overview

 After [setting up the data sources](data-sources.md), you can unify the data.
 Data unification brings together customer data from different sources, and matches records based on demographic attributes like name and email.
-The result of unification is a single output table called Customer Profile where each customer is represented on a single row, and that row has all the best data from all your various data sources.
+The result of unification is a single output table called Customer Profile where each customer is represented on a single row.
+That row contains the best data from all your various data sources.

 Data can be unified on a single table or multiple tables.
 Tables were previously called entities.